CRYPTSETUP(8) Maintenance Commands CRYPTSETUP(8)

 cryptsetup never changes the FVAULT2 header on-device.

-FVAULT2 extension requires kernel userspace crypto API to be
+FVAULT2 extension requires the kernel userspace crypto API to be

-available (for details, see TCRYPT section) and kernel driver for
+available (for details, see the TCRYPT section) and a kernel

 Cryptsetup should recognize the basic configuration for portable